valeriecodes/recursion-review/README.md

 # Recursion Review
+This repo is a work in progress with resources to learn recursion.
+Have questions or feedback?
+Get in touch with me on Twitter, [@valeriecodes](https://twitter.com/valeriecodes) or via email at [valerie.woolard@gmail.com](mailto:valerie.woolard@gmail.com)

 ## What is recursion?
 Solving a problem by solving smaller versions of the same problem.
 A recursive function is one that calls itself.